 The network’s key activity is its annual Symposium, which is hosted by a different member each year.
 The Symposium provides an opportunity for staff and students from across the network to gain new insights; share perspectives and areas of good practice; and develop cross border relationships.
 Moreover the Symposium provides a forum through which staff at member institutions can identify areas of potential collaboration.
 Since its formation in 2010 WC2 has supported the development of a number of inter-institutional arrangements in the areas of student exchange, staff mobility and research collaboration.

 The network’s Strategy Group governs the overall direction and management of the network.
 Chaired by the Dean of CUNY’s Marxe School of Public and International Affairs at Baruch College, the Strategy Group includes a representative from each member institution and has regular teleconferences and meets at the annual Symposium.
 The group has two Vice Chairs which serve for a period of two years and are voted for by members.
 The smaller Executive group consists of the two Vice Chairs and a representative of the member which is the next host of the Symposium.

 Members pay an annual fee to participate in the network.
-This funds a small secretariat based at City which provides operational and communication support to the network, as well as other activities agreed by the Strategy Group.
+This funds a small secretariat based at CUNY which provides operational and communication support to the network, as well as other activities agreed by the Strategy Group.